- Mitigation Savings and Tax Credits

 - Resilience Policy and Legislation

-FORTIFIED Discounts - Homeowners in the Georgia Underwriting Association can qualify for insurance discounts by installing a FORTIFIED Roof or building a FORTIFIED home.
-Savings range from 5-10% off the wind portion of the property owner's insurance.
+FORTIFIED Discounts - Homeowners can qualify for insurance discounts for meeting FORTIFIED Home High Wind and Hail.
+Savings range from 3-42% off the wind portion of the property owner's insurance.

 We are approved for Continuing Education Credits for Insurance Agents.